Best Riddles With Answers

-These best riddles with answers have been used for centuries to challenge the intelligence of people and have passed the test of time.
-They accomplish that by virtue of how imaginative and fun they are.
+These best riddles with answers have been used for centuries to challenge people’s intelligence and have passed the test of time.
+They accomplish that by how imaginative and fun they are.

-Regardless of whether they are easy or hard, you can’t deny that riddles capture our attention with ease, and make us restless until we find the answer.
-They improve one’s reading comprehension skills and reasoning ability and help riddlers to crack even the toughest riddles.
+Regardless of whether they are easy or hard, you can’t deny that riddles capture our attention with ease and make us restless until we find the answer.
+They improve one’s reading comprehension and reasoning abilities and help riddlers crack even the toughest riddles.

 Best Riddles Of All Time

-1.)
-I never was, am always to be.
+I never was and am always to be.
 No one ever saw me, nor ever will.
 And yet I am the confidence of all, To live and breathe on this terrestrial ball.
 What am I?

 Tomorrow or the future.